stqc/Django-assessment/readme.md

  NOTE: JWT token expiry settings have not been changed and assumes default values (5 minutes for access_token and 1 day for refresh_token)

+## Postman Collection

+A ready-to-use Postman collection is included: `health-cred-django-assessment.postman_collection.json`

+You can import it into Postman to test all routes quickly.